THE MASSACRE AT LE PARADIS - HELL IN PARADISE - MAY1940.

 John E Head June 2018

-Below is the original diary kept by Captain Long and below each page is a transcription of the content:
+Below are examples of the original diary kept by Captain Long and below them is a transcript of the entire diary.

 10th May 1940

-Coy Commanders Conference 0300 hrs – Coys to move to hide up Marchioness Forest (editor note Foret de Sec Marais Marchiennes)– Move commenced 10.30 hrs – Move complete by early afternoon.
-Surplus baggage to Bde dump at LESCELLES (editor note Lecelles)– Orchies bombed during early afternoon & evening – Bn A.A. not in action – Enemy aircraft down near RUMEGIES.
+Coy Commanders Conference 0300 hrs – Coys to move to hide up Marchiennes Forest– Move commenced 1030 hrs – Move complete by early afternoon.
+Surplus baggage to Bde dump at LESCELLES - – Orchies bombed during early afternoon & evening – Bn A.A. not in action – Enemy aircraft down near RUMEGIES.
 Coy Commanders Conference 1700 hrs – Details for move into BELGIUM given.
-4th Bde Advance Guard 2nd Division “A” Group moved off 1830 hrs – Bn moved by March route to main VALENCIENNES road – Embussed at ROSEULT xroads.
+4th Bde Advance Guard 2nd Division “R” Group moved off 1830 hrs – Bn moved by March route to main VALENCIENNES road – Embussed at ROSEULT xroads.

 11th May 1940

-FRANCO-BELGIUM frontier crossed at PONT CAILLOU (editor note CAILLOUX) (RUEDGIES) (editor note RUMEGIES) at 0130 hrs –moved without a hitch until approx. 0400 hrs –Severe hold up near caused delay for 1 ½ hrs – enemy aircraft overhead during first part of daylight drive – Divisional A.A. dispersed enemy –No interference by enemy – Good traffic control – good road discipline – route well policed and marked – Bn. attacked by dive bombers during de-bussing at TOMBEEK –position overlooking swamps of R. Dyle.
-Bn dug in or occupied existing trenches and blockhouses – keys of most concrete posts missing- Bn. completed preparation of position – A quiet night (see attached sketch for details of Coy Areas).
+FRANCO-BELGIUM frontier crossed at PONT CAILLOU (RUMEGIES) (editor note RUMEGIES) at 0130 hrs –moved without a hitch until approx. 0400 hrs –Severe hold up near caused delay for 1 ½ hrs – Enemy aircraft overhead during first part of daylight drive – Divisional A.A. dispersed enemy –No interference by enemy – Good traffic control – good road discipline – route well policed and marked – Bn. attacked by dive bombers during de-bussing at TOMBEEK –position overlooking swamps of R. Dyle.
+Bn dug in or occupied existing trenches and blockhouses – Keys of most concrete posts missing- Bn. completed preparation of position – A quiet night (see attached sketch for details of Coy Areas).

 12th May 1940

-During early morning position reconnoitred by 2nd Berkshire Rgt – Air activity during morning – Allied and enemy aircraft in action – Heavy gun fire to N.E – work on positions – proceeded to new in position in Bde reserve in rear of BOIS de BEAUMONT, S.W. of WAVRE – moved commenced approx. 1200 hrs.
+During early morning position reconnoitered by 2nd Berkshire Rgt – Air activity during morning – Allied and enemy aircraft in action – Heavy gun fire to N.E – Work on positions – Proceeded to new in position in Bde reserve in rear of BOIS de BEAUMONT, S.W. of WAVRE – Moved commenced approx. 1200 hrs.
 Bn in position approx. 1800 hrs – Work on positions until midnight – No enemy activity during night (see attached map for Coy Areas).

 13th May 1940